Cross Country Course

-The entrance for the cross-country course and dressage arena is located at 3100 Skyline Drive Wilmington, DE.
+The entrance for the cross-country course is located at 3100 Skyline Drive Wilmington, DE.
 See the signs for Cross-Country entrance through the double gate in the white board fence.
 Staff members will be on-site to assist you.

 Rules for Schooling

 - Liability waivers must be signed and payment made before unloading your horse from the trailer.
 Any violations will result in ejection from the course.

 - Payment must be in the form of a check or exact cash.

 - Riders may not school alone!
 (Ground person or another rider)

 - Coggins accession number will be required on the waiver.